 Mobile Momentum: What we’ve learned from creating mobile apps

 The online world has broken down the barriers to commerce, shopping has become borderless.
 70% of consumers globally already make at least one cross-border purchase annually.
 Where a brand is physically located is irrelevant, customers assume they can buy from any website and the product will arrive on their doorstep within a matter of days.
-However, due to more online choice, consumer expectations have also risen.
+However, due to more online choices, consumer expectations have also risen.
 They demand seamless experiences.
+Furthermore, there has been a noticeable shift from desktop to mobile apps.

 Here are five UX tips for designing mobile apps: